HI, MY NAME IS SHANNOn AND I'm AN ADDICT ANd an ALCOHOLIC.

 I've been able to transform my life from an experience of shame and darkness to one filled with light, love, forgiveness, and acceptance.
 I've come a long way considering that in 2011 I woke up in a jail cell (for the fourth time in my life) with a horrific hangover, still slightly intoxicated, and refusing to believe that I had an addiction problem.

-Very few people knew that when I got drunk and high for the first time at age of seventeen, I was immediately hooked.
+Very few people knew that when I got drunk and high for the first time at age of fifteen, I was immediately hooked.
 They didn't know that by the age of 21, I was a hardcore alcoholic and opiate addict with one DUI under my belt.
 They didn't know I'd done jail time or been court-ordered to 60 days of house arrest and three years of probation, or that I was a felon and couldn't operate a vehicle without an interlock.
 I was ashamed and embarrassed.
 I feared isolation, rejection, and judgement by my peers and community members.

 In 2012, after two years in recovery, I realized that even though I was sober and had come very far in my recovery process, I was stuck emotionally, spiritually, and mentally.
 One night before bed I realized why: I was hiding a huge part of my life journey, and through this one seemingly small act I was, in a sense, isolating, rejecting, and judging myself.